Reports about involvement in alleged theft of R56m have harmed me, says Mafokate

 “When you have been running the organisation from your own pocket, when you get that funding you buy the things that are mentioned in the proposal.
 Yes, I bought office equipment and other things because the organisation did not have those resources.

-“In our proposal, that we sent to different organisations asking for funding it was started that we need the resources as a new organisation.
+“In our proposal, that we sent to different organisations asking for funding, it was stated that we need the resources as a new organisation.
 I don’t want to speak about SIU because I respect the process.
 No one is going to pressure me to say anything..

+“Secondly, these lies affect my brand and businesses.
+Businesses that I work with are worried about my reputation.
+What’s funny is that my daughter told me that at her school, they were saying I stole R6,000.”

-The SUI's investigation shows that SAADA applied for grant funding to the tune of R18m back in 2013 but was approved for just over R9m, which was paid over two tranches from 2014 to 2015.
+The SIU's investigation shows that SAADA applied for grant funding to the tune of R18m back in 2013 but was approved for just over R9m, which was paid over two tranches in two years.

 In October 2014, SAADA received its first payment of R4.65m from the NLC and a second tranche of the same amount followed in 2015.